scott-eric-kaufman/visual-rhetoric/content/film-the-dark-knight-1.md

-## Lesson Planning 101: How to teach film responsibly in a composition class (The Dark Knight)
+## The Dark Knight: Lesson Planning 101: How to teach film responsibly in a composition class

 Lest you think I'm publishing a long introduction-to-film-studies-type scene analysis for no reason, I had a few English people ask me how I taught film after [I posted my syllabus](http://www.thevalve.org/go/valve/article/my/) last quarter.
 So I thought as long as I'm doing it anyway, I might could help a few folk out.
 I'm not an expert in film theory, so if you're looking for something along those lines, I suggest you head over to [yonder blog](http://chutry.wordherders.net/wp/) and consult its illustrious roll.
 But if you want a workmanlike approach to teaching basic film vocabulary in a composition class, you could do worse.
 (Albeit not much.)